SEMINAR SERIES

 The Culverhouse College of Business maintains seminar series devoted to encouraging interdisciplinary efforts to deal with complex research problems.

-Fall Afternoon R&R Series
+Friday Afternoon R&R Series

 • Research on a common theme from differing perspectives across multiple disciplines -structured like a conference session with 3 to 4 Culverhouse Faculty and PhD Student presenters.